Eye Of The Tiger

 When first approaching the Courtright area, locate a gravel pullout on the right side of Courtright Road (next to the PG&E access gate).
 At the top end of the gravel pullout, locate a small rock cairne that identifies the trail to the Tiger Cage/Tiger Wall area.
 Follow this trail around the right side of segmented and terraced rock formation.
 As the trail bends left, a wall on the left side appears.
 This is Tiger Cage.
 Continue 50 yards further and locate a small right facing crack corner on a smooth polished slab.
 This crack/corner ascends 25 feet and then arches to the right.
 This is the start of 'Little Black Sambo'

-+ A 60 meter rope (Barely reaches the ground if lowering from the final bolt)
++ A 60 meter rope (Now reaches the ground easily when lowering from the two bolt anchor)

 + 6 Quickdraws